This post may contain affiliate links

 P.S.
 Want to learn how to get higher affiliate conversions?
 Grab my 10-point Affiliate Success Checklist!

-All affiliate programs/networks are not created equally, so here are a few of my favorites to get you started!
+All affiliate programs/networks are not created equal, so here are a few of my favorites to get you started!

 Amazon.com Associates is one of the biggest affiliate programs out there and with the widest variety of products.
 They sell absolutely anything from food to furniture.
 Since it is such a recognized site, your audience may feel more comfortable purchasing something from this website than the other less known companies.